damianhakert/damianhakert.github.io/source/_posts/2016-03-29-using-omnibus-gitlab-to-ship-gitlab.md

 ## Omnibus concept

-[Omnibus project] is a brainchild of Chef Inc.
+The [Omnibus project] is a brainchild of Chef Inc.
 Their product, Chef Server, was notoriously hard to install and configure.
 To tackle this issue the omnibus project was created.
 The idea behind it was to have one binary package for the supported OS that would install all required dependencies and allow configuration of each required component.
-This meant that the end binary package will certainly not be lean like packages that people usually encounter.
+This meant that the end binary package would not be lean like packages that people usually encounter.
 In fact, they will be "fat" and hence [the name omnibus].
-This also meant going against [the Unix design principles] which favour [composable components] as opposed to [monolithic software] (which reminds Unix users too much of Windows software).
+This also meant going against [the Unix design principles] which favor [composable components] as opposed to [monolithic software] (which reminds Unix users too much of Windows software).

 The concept is simple:

-* have one binary package that contains all required components
+* Have one binary package that contains all required components.
-* make sure that a specific version of the package has all required components
+* Make sure that a specific version of the package has all required components.
-* make sure that the supplied components have the version that is known to work in a predictable manner with other components
+* Make sure that the supplied components have the version that is known to work in a predictable manner with other components.

 ## Installing GitLab from source

 GitLab is fighting a similar battle.
-[Installation and upgrade guides] for what we call the installation from source are available but they are at least 10 pages long.
+[Installation and upgrade guides] for what we call *installation from source* are available but they are at least 10 pages long.

-They show how to install and configure multiple dependencies, system users, which directories and files need to exist and user permissions they need to have and so on.
-Installing a wrong version of a dependency means that things might not work as expected, so it is imperative to follow the guide to the letter.
+They show how to install and configure multiple dependencies, system users, which directories and files need to exist, and user permissions they need to have and so on.
+Installing a wrong version of a dependency means that things might not work as expected, so it is imperative to follow the guide strictly to the letter.

 Upgrading is maybe even worse.
 Sure, the update guide is shorter but usually you have time constraints to perform the upgrade.
 Having everyone breathing down